Jump to topic

 Alcoholics Anonymous (AA), the progenitor for a number of 12-step programs, is a therapeutic treatment option for those with alcohol substance use disorder.
 Alcoholics Anonymous, more widely referred to as AA is based on twelve traditions focused on spiritual progress.

-AA was founded in 1935 by Dr. Bob Smith and Bill Wilson.
+A.A.
+World Services, Inc was founded in 1935 by Dr. Bob Smith and Bill Wilson.
 Sister Mary Ignatia joined later on.
 Together, they worked to create a simple program that encourages the acknowledgment of God, admitted defects of characters, and a change to one’s general way or manner of living.

 AA Meeting Format

 AA meetings follow the same overall format but there are minor differences between AA groups.
 The overall format is as follows:

 The Introduction: The speaker will introduce themselves and declare themselves an alcoholic.

 The Serenity Prayer: The speaker will lead the group in reciting the serenity prayer.

 The Mission Statement: The speaker goes over the rules and viewpoints of AA.
 Namely, that the only requirement for AA membership is a desire to quit drinking.
 AA is also entirely neutral and as such neither opposes or endorses any political or cultural viewpoint.
 The singular focus of AA groups is to help alcoholics stop drinking.